Kennedy Space Center Export Control

 Exports are controlled primarily through federal law as specified in the following two regulations:

 - INTERNATIONAL TRAFFIC IN ARMS REGULATIONS (ITAR): The Arms Export Control Act (Sec.
 38) of 1976, as amended (P.L.
 90-629), authorizes (22 U.S.C., Chapter 39, Subchapter III, Sec.
 2778 entitled Control of Arms Exports and Imports) the President to designate those items which shall be considered as defense articles and defense services, and control their import and export.

 The items so designated shall constitute the United States Munitions List (22 CFR Part 121) and are regulated through the U.S. Department of State, Office of Defense Trade Controls.

-- EXPORT ADMINISTRATION REGULATIONS (EAR): The Export Administration Act of 1979 authorized the President to regulate exports of civilian goods and technologies (equipment, materials, software, and technology, including data and know-how) that have military applications (dual-use items).
+- EXPORT ADMINISTRATION REGULATIONS (EAR): The Export Administration Act of 1979 authorized the President to regulate exports of civilian goods and technologies (equipment, materials, software, and technology, including data and knowledge) that have military applications (dual-use items).
 Such controls have traditionally been temporary, and when it has lapsed, the President has declared a national emergency and maintained export control regulations under the authority of an executive order.
 (1)

 The items so designated shall constitute the United States Commerce Control List (15 CFR Part 774 2) and are regulated through the U.S. Department of Commerce, Bureau of Industry and Security.

 In fulfilling America's objectives for space exploration and protecting high technology exports the NASA Kennedy Space Center Export Control Office assists in export control and export compliance issues in maintaining national security and limiting access to the most sensitive space technologies.